International Activities Related to Pesticides

 - All registered pesticides that are exported to other countries must bear the product label approved by EPA.

 - The United States is a signatory to the Rotterdam Convention on the Prior Informed Consent (PIC) Procedure for Certain Hazardous Chemicals and Pesticides in International Trade, which controls trade in banned and severely restricted pesticides.
 Ratification activities are underway; once ratified, the PIC Convention requirements may affect the existing export procedures for listed substances.
+Currently, the US participates as an observer in the conferences of the parties and in technical workings groups.

 - Pesticides that are not approved - or registered - for use in the United States may be manufactured in the United States and exported.